-- 1) This document is a model for councils of all sizes to use to develop their own financial regulations, suitable for the size of the council and the activities it undertakes. - 2) Bold text indicates legal requirements, which a council cannot change or suspend. - 3) For the rest, each council needs to adapt the model to suit its size and structure - 4) Once this model has been tailored to fit the council's needs, the resulting Financial Regulations (with the insertion of the council's name at the top) should be adopted at a meeting of the full council.
+- 1) This document is a model for councils of all sizes to use to develop their own financial regulations, suitable for the size of the council and the activities it undertakes. - 2) Bold text indicates legal requirements, which a council cannot change or suspend. - 3) Once this model has been tailored to fit the council's needs, the resulting Financial Regulations (with the insertion of the council's name at the top) should be adopted at a meeting of the full council.
 The date of adoption should be inserted below the Contents.
-Any subsequent proposal for amendment should also be made to the full council. - 5) The council should keep abreast of developments in legislation that affect the local council sector and should review and update its Financial Regulations annually. - 6) Please ensure that the latest approved version is published on the council's website.
+Any subsequent proposal for amendment should also be made to the full council. - 4) The council should keep abreast of developments in legislation that affect the local council sector and should review and update its Financial Regulations annually. - 5) Please ensure that the latest approved version is published on the council's website.